 Although we understand adoption is one path to finding care for a child, we favour local possibilities to be exhausted first.
-If you would like to support one of the children in our care while they grow up in their own country and culture, you can sponsor a child.
+If you would like to support one of the children in our care to receive all they need to thrive, you can sponsor a child.